+Students successfully completing this course should be able to draw details and assembly views of mechanical parts.
+The types of parts drawn in this class include castings, sheet metal pieces, piping, jigs and fixtures, pressure vessels and gauges.
+Important concepts include dimensioning, form and position tolerancing, coordinate tolerancing and calculations related to material allowances.
+Project assignments will be completed using computer-aided drafting software.
 This course is part of the Drafting Technology - Machine Option.
-Students successfully completing this course will be able to draw details and assembly views of mechanical parts.
-The types of parts drawn in this class include castings, sheet metal pieces, piping, pressure vessels and injection mold inserts.
-Important concepts include dimensioning, form and position tolerancing, coordinate tolerancing and calculations related to material allowances.
-Project assignments will be completed using CAD.
 2 hrs. lecture, 3 hrs. lab/wk.